How to Apply

 - at an accredited institution;

 - designed to support students with intellectual disabilities(ID) who are seeking to continue academic, career and technical, and independent living instruction in order to obtain employment.

-For information on scholarships, please email Jan Goings.
+For information on scholarships, please email TAP.